SkynetLabs/skynet-webportal/setup-scripts/README.md

 1. generate and copy sia api token `printf ":$(cat /home/user/.sia/apipassword)" | base64`
 1. edit `/home/user/skynet-webportal/.env` and configure following environment variables
-   - `DOMAIN_NAME` is your domain name
+   - `DOMAIN_NAME` (optional) is your domain name if you have it
-   - `EMAIL_ADDRESS` is your email address used for communication regarding SSL certification
+   - `EMAIL_ADDRESS` (required) is your email address used for communication regarding SSL certification (required)
-   - `SIA_API_AUTHORIZATION` is token you just generated in the previous point
+   - `SIA_API_AUTHORIZATION` (required) is token you just generated in the previous point
-   - `CLOUDFLARE_AUTH_TOKEN` if using cloudflare as dns loadbalancer (just for siasky.net)
+   - `CLOUDFLARE_AUTH_TOKEN` (optional) if using cloudflare as dns loadbalancer (it's just for siasky.net configuration)
+1. if you have a custom domain and you configured it in `DOMAIN_NAME`, edit `/home/user/skynet-webportal/docker/caddy/Caddyfile` and uncomment `import custom.domain`
-1. only for siasky.net domain instances: edit `/home/user/skynet-webportal/docker/caddy/Caddyfile`, uncomment `import siasky.net` and comment out `import custom.domain`
+1. only for siasky.net domain instances: edit `/home/user/skynet-webportal/docker/caddy/Caddyfile`, uncomment `import siasky.net`
-1. `sudo docker-compose up -d` to restart the services so they pick up new configuration
+1. `sudo docker-compose up -d` to restart the services so they pick up new env variables
+1. `sudo docker exec caddy caddy reload --config /etc/caddy/Caddyfile` to reload Caddyfile configuration

 ### Useful Commands